JulienBez/TitleFetcher/collect/README.md

 python movieMain.py
 ```

 The resulting dataset will be stored in the newly created **MovieFinder/data/split** folder.
-This script collects around 10 million movie titles.
+This script collects around 12 million movie titles.
+Note that we remove a large number of irrevelant titles (like episodes numbers with no other informations) and try to determine the language of titles without referenced language.

 ## PaperFinder